RolandFaure/Hairsplitter/README.md

 make
 ```

-Because of some optimization implemented directly in WFA2 (which we do not develop), Hairsplitter only runs on not-too-old CPUs.
+Because of some optimization implemented directly in WFA2 (which we do not develop), Hairsplitter only runs on CPUs supporting AVX2 instructions (recent CPUs).
 We hope another solution will be found soon.

 # Usage